DPons97/Reimagined-octo-spork/README.md

 First, we did some research to find the algorithms we had at disposal and to select which one was the most suitable for our hardware.<br>
 Pjreddie's darknet network is really good concerning detection and it's fast enough on the Jetson but, having to also use an Odroid XU4 (8 cores CPU, no GPU), YOLO's library would result in really high computational times.<br>
 Here's where OpenCV's Deep Neural Network module comes in handy: it features a 9x faster implementation of DNN using CPU with the same darknet's yolov3 configuration file.<br>
-Some tweaking to the cfg are required to achive an acceptable speed, although trading off some accuracy.<br>
+Some tweaking to the cfg are required to achieve an acceptable speed, although trading off some accuracy.<br>
 Now let's **talk about the fun stuff.**<br>

 How does it work?